Our Latest Blogs

 According to the National Association of Social Workers (NASW), nearly 67 percent of the nation’s licensed social workers are White, while 15 percent are Black, and only 12.4 percent are Hispanic or Latino.
 Black and Latino communities in the US value self-reliance, but when someone shows signs of a mental health problem, the first response may not be to seek help from a therapist or mental health professional.
 Mistrust of the medical establishment and helping professions is rooted deeply in communities of color, the result of generations of racism, discrimination, and trauma.

-According to a paper published in the National Library of Medicine BIPOC clients feel that issues regarding race and ethnicity were more important than did White clients.
-Cultural relevance and responsiveness of care is important to BIPOC clients and affects how they respond to services.
+According to a paper published in the National Library of Medicine, BIPOC clients feel that issues regarding race and ethnicity are more important than those of White clients.
+Cultural relevance and responsiveness of care are important to BIPOC clients and affect how they respond to services.

 Dr. Jessica Welt, CEO and Clinical Director of the Child Guidance Center of Southern CT, states that organizations like hers strive to attract clinicians who are representative of the clients they serve, as there is considerable evidence that this is a predictor of improved treatment outcomes.
 Laurel House’s Social Work Racial Equity Scholarship “will provide invaluable support to BIPOC individuals with a demonstrated commitment to serving communities of color and helping reduce health disparities in our state,” says Dr. Welt.